justinwang31/4883-Topics-in-Platform-Based-Development-/Assignments/L02/README.md

   Not my prettiest work but all contacts are functional.

+  General Overview:

+  I tried at first going with the example that was provided but I soon realized that it was a bit cluttered so I ended up going with a design that I felt was much more suitable.
+The general concepts and parts are still similar to what was originally shown.
+Of course, I have the code included in this section to get ultra sonic level meter.
+Included in here, I have different photo angles of my soldering and the overall breadboard as well as a short video demonstration of me moving back and the led indicators going up the farther I am from the device.

 <img src= "https://github.com/user-attachments/assets/f3e866f3-f568-409c-bd03-cda274f73ed2" width = 200>

  <img src= "https://github.com/user-attachments/assets/06fb0ec1-58b6-4a54-ab4c-c7b3cd578588" width = 200>